 The State is constitutionally prohibited from indemnifying Contractor or any third parties.

 Infringement Remedies.
-If, in either party’s opinion, any piece of equipment, software, commodity, or service supplied by Contractor or its subcontractors, or its operation, use or reproduction, is likely to become the subject of a copyright, patent, trademark, or trade secret infringement claim, Contractor must, at its expense: (a) procure for the State the right to continue using the equipment, software, commodity, or service, or if this option is not reasonably available to Contractor, (b) replace or modify the same so that it becomes non-infringing; or (c) accept its return by the State with appropriate credits to the State against Contractor’s charges and reimburse the State for any losses or costs incurred as a consequence of the State ceasing its use and returning it.
+Contractor will defend any suit brought against the State if it is based on a valid claim that equipment or software of Contractor's design that the State purchased under this Contract, or any part thereof, constitutes an infringement of any applicable patent.
+Contractor's obligation arises only if: a) it is promptly notified the claim, in writing, and is given the authority, information, and assistance necessary to defend the claim; and (b) the alleged infringement is not the result of a design or other special requirement specified by the State, or the result of the application or the use to which the State or others put the equipment or software.
+Contractor will pay all damages and costs finally awarded only if Contractor has the exclusive right to defend, settle, or compromise the suit and the State takes no action that damages Contractor’s ability to conduct an effective defense, settlement, or compromise.
+Upon receiving notice from the State of an allegation that equipment, software, or a part infringes any patent, Contractor may, at its expense and option, either: (i) obtain the right to continue using such equipment, software, or part; (ii) replace the equipment, software, or part with non-infringing equipment, software, or part; (iii) modify the equipment, software, or part so that it becomes non-infringing; or (iv) remove the equipment, software, or part and refund the purchase price and all related transportation and installation costs.
+This is Contractor’s entire liability to the State for intellectual property infringement.
+If, in either party’s opinion, any piece of equipment, software, commodity, or service supplied by Contractor or its subcontractors, or its operation, use or reproduction, is likely to become the subject of a copyright, patent, trademark, or trade secret infringement claim, Contractor must, at its expense and option, either: (a) procure for the State the right to continue using the equipment, software, commodity, or service, or if this option is not reasonably available to Contractor, (b) replace or modify the same so that it becomes non-infringing; or (c) remove the equipment, software, or part and refund the purchase price and all related transportation and installation costs.
+This is Contractor's entire liability to the State for intellectual property infringement.

 Limitation of Liability and Disclaimer of Damages.
-IN NO EVENT WILL THE STATE’S AGGREGATE LIABILITY TO CONTRACTOR UNDER THIS CONTRACT, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY OR BY STATUTE OR OTHERWISE, FOR ANY CLAIM RELATED TO OR ARISING UNDER THIS CONTRACT, EXCEED THE MAXIMUM AMOUNT OF FEES PAYABLE UNDER THIS CONTRACT.
-The State is not liable for consequential, incidental, indirect, or special damages, regardless of the nature of the action.
+IN NO EVENT WILL EITHER PARTY’S LIABILITY TO THE OTHER PARTY UNDER THIS CONTRACT, REGARDLESS OF THE FORM OF ACTION, WHETHER IN CONTRACT, TORT, NEGLIGENCE, STRICT LIABILITY OR BY STATUTE OR OTHERWISE, FOR ANY CLAIM RELATED TO OR ARISING UNDER THIS CONTRACT, EXCEED THE MAXIMUM AMOUNT OF FEES PAYABLE UNDER THIS CONTRACT.
+Neither Party is liable to the other Party for consequential, incidental, indirect, or special damages, regardless of the nature of the action.